Magic crafted for the night you’re putting on.

 You’re the one who has to get this right.

 The entertainment has your name on it.
 Book the wrong act and the guests are on their phones.
 While the right act makes the night unforgettable.
 That often feels like a real gamble (usually a blind one).
 You’re hiring something you’ve never seen, for a night that only happens once.
 My whole job is to take that risk off your plate.
-You tell me about the room and the auidence, and I handle the rest.
+You tell me about the room and the audience, and I handle the rest.

 It landed on Penn & Teller: Fool Us, in front of two of the most renowned skeptics in the business.
 Your ballroom is a friendlier room than that.